-Having resolv'd upon this, we agreed, that if our Portugal Pilot would go with us, we would bear his Charges to Moscow or to England if he pleas'd; nor indeed were we to be esteem'd over generous in that Part neither, if we had not rewarded him farther, for the Service he had done us was really worth all that, and more; for he had not only been a Pilot to us at Sea, but he had been like a Broker for us on Shore; and his procuring for us the Japan Merchant, was some hundred of Pounds in our Pocket: So we consulted together about it, and being willing to gratify him, which was indeed but doing him Justice, and very willing also to have him with us besides, for he was a most necessary Man on all Occasions, we agreed to give him a Quantity of coined Gold, which, as I compute it, came to about 175

-Pounds Sterling between us, and to bear all his Charges, both for himself and Horse, except only a Horse to carry his Goods.

-Having settled this among ourselves, we called him to let him know what we had resolv'd; I told him, he had complain'd of our being to let him go back alone, and I was now to tell him we were resolv'd he should not go back at all: that as we had resolv'd to go to Europe with the Caravan, we resolv'd also he should go with us, and that we called him, to know his mind.
-He shook his Head, and said, it was a long Journey, and he had no Pecune to carry him thither, or to subsist himself when he came there.
-We told him we believ'd it was so, and therefore we had resolv'd to do something for him, that should let him see how sensible we were of the Service he had done us, and also how agreeable he was to us; and then I told him what we had resolv'd to give him here, which we might lay out as we would do our own; and that as for his Charges, if he would go with us, we would set him safe ashore, (Life and Casualties excepted,) either in Muscovy or England, which he would, at our own Charge, except only the Carriage of his Goods.

-He receiv'd the Proposal like a Man transported, and told us he would go with us over the whole World; and so, in short, we all prepar'd ourselves for the Journey: However, as it was with us, so it was with the other Merchants, they had many things to do, and instead of being ready in five Weeks, it was four Months and some odd Days before all Things were got together.
+Having resolved upon this, we agreed that if our Portuguese pilot would go with us, we would bear his charges to Moscow, or to England, if he pleased; nor, indeed, were we to be esteemed over-generous in that either, if we had not rewarded him farther, the service he had done us being really worth more than that; for he had not only been a pilot to us at sea, but he had been like a broker for us on shore; and his procuring for us the Japan merchant was some hundreds of pounds in our pockets.
+So we consulted together about it, and being willing to gratify him, which was but doing him justice, and very willing also to have him with us besides, for he was a most necessary man on all occasions, we agreed to give him a quantity of coined gold, which, as I compute it, came to about one hundred and seventy-five pounds sterling, between us, and to bear all his charges, both for himself and horse, except only a horse to carry his goods.
+Having settled this between ourselves, we called him to let him know what we had resolved.
+I told him he had complained of our being willing to let him go back alone, and I was now about to tell him we were resolved he should not go back at all; that as we had resolved to go to Europe with the caravan, we resolved also he should go with us; and that we called him to know his mind.
+He shook his head and said it was a long journey, and that he had no pecune to carry him thither, or to subsist himself when he came there.
+We told him we believed it was so, and therefore we had resolved to do something for him that should let him see how sensible we were of the service he had done us, and also how agreeable he was to us; and then I told him what we had resolved to give him here, which he might lay out as we would do our own; and that as for his charges, if he would go with us we would set him safe on shore (life and casualties excepted) either in Muscovy or England, which he would, at our own charge, except only the carriage of his goods.
+He received the proposal like a man transported, and told us he would go with us over the whole world; and so we all prepared for our journey.
+However, as it was with us so it was with the other merchants; they had many things to do, and instead of being ready in five weeks, it was four months and some days before all things were got together.